ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 mode.
 To open a file in `binary` mode, you can use the `Out_channel.open_bin` function.

-Here, the file `"file.txt"` is either created if it doesn't exist or opened and truncated if it does.
+Here, the file `"file.txt"` is either created, if it doesn't exist, or opened and truncated if it does.
 The returned `out_channel` is stored in the variable `oc`.

 **Step 2: Write to the Channel**